Why do Aloha Foundation counselors keep coming back? Check out the videos and audio series below to hear what they have to say!

 During the 2019 summer, alumna Caroline Cunfer met with counselors at Aloha, Hive, and Lanakila to capture their firsthand accounts of camp’s impact.
 A talented interviewer with a graduate degree from the Oral History Master of Arts Program at Columbia University, Caroline understands the value of storytelling and skillfully guides our staff to articulate what matters most to them about camp.

-We’ve chronicled their stories in a series of audio recordings and will share them with you here and on our blog.
+We’ve chronicled their stories in a series of audio recordings below – and invite you to listen and enjoy!

 Lanakila counselor Sara shares her experience as a female in a predominantly male community and the importance of having strong female role models in campers’ lives.